jbmorley/google-drive-upload/README.md

 client_secret = YOUR_CLIENT_SECRET
 ```

-You can obtain API keys from [Google Developers Console](https://code.google.com/apis/console).
+You can obtain API keys from the [Google Developers Console](https://code.google.com/apis/console).